carveragents/compound-engg-ai/commands/sessions/end.md

 		- LESSONS
 	- Append the label of the active session to the SESSIONS section
 	- Update the LESSONS section in `docs/LESSONS.md` as follows:
-		- Extract lessons from the current session (problems encountered + solutions + lessons learned)
+		- Extract lessons from the current session (problems encountered + solutions + lessons learned, tips for future devs)
 	  	- Compare against existing `docs/LESSONS.md` thoroughly to find similar/overlapping lessons
 		- Consolidate intelligently:
 			- If a new lesson is similar to an existing one → merge/enhance the existing lesson with new details